whalesyong/tp/docs/UserGuide.md

 ### **3. Adding an Ingredient: `add -ingredient={ingredientName}`**

 Adds an ingredient to the ingredient database.
-If no quantity is specified, it defaults to 1.
-If no expiry date is specifed, it defaults to None.
+<br> If no quantity is specified, it defaults to 1.
+<br> If no expiry date is specified, it defaults to None.
 <br> _Expiry date format is to be in YYYY/MM/DD_
 <br> _add ingredients in lower_snake_case form_